yangl1996/homepage/_posts/2015-07-17-libpagure.md

 ghlink: https://github.com/yangl1996/libpagure
 ---

-This is a project I wrote during Google Summer of Code 2015, encouraged by Pierre-Yves Chibon.
+This is a little project I started during Google Summer of Code 2015, encouraged by Pierre-Yves Chibon.
+Now it is maintained by some [great contributors](https://github.com/yangl1996/libpagure/graphs/contributors).

 The library works with [Pagure](https://pagure.io) and its web apis.
 If you have got some new feature or fixed some bugs, just send a pull request on the repository on [Pagure](https://pagure.io/libpagure).
 Thank you very much!